elastos/Elastos.Node/docs/elastos_supernode_123.md

 The **init** command will do the following jobs automatically:

 - downloads and extract the prebuilt package
-- prompts the user to enter the initial parameters (which include user name, crypto address and wallet password)
+- prompts the user to enter the initial parameters (which include a user name, crypto addresses, and wallet passwords)
 - writes the config files required

 ```bash